Advaya24/bankmachine_simulation/phase1/README.txt

     *

 Depositing money:
-    To make a deposit, you must write the deposits.txt file.
+    To make a deposit, you must write to the deposits.txt file.
+When the deposit method is called, it reads deposits.txt and applies the changes to the accounts.